Akira Iriye

-Akira Iriye (入江 昭, Irie Akira) is an American historian specializing in diplomatic history, international, and transnational history.
+Akira Iriye (入江 昭, Irie Akira) was an American historian specializing in diplomatic history, international and transnational history.
 He taught at University of Chicago and Harvard University until his retirement in 2005.

 In 1988, Iriye served as president of the American Historical Association, the only Japanese citizen to do so, and also served as president of the Society for Historians of American Foreign Relations.
 In 2005, he was awarded the Order of the Sacred Treasure, Gold and Silver Star, one of Japan's highest civilian honors.
 He was also awarded Japan's Yoshida Shigeru Prize for best book in public history.
-He has also been a member of the American Academy of Arts and Sciences since 1982.
+He also served as a member of the American Academy of Arts and Sciences beginning in 1982.

-Biography
+Background

-Iriye was born in Tokyo, in 1934, and graduated from Seikei High School.
+Iriye was born in Tokyo on October 20, 1934, and graduated from Seikei High School.
 His father, Keishiro Iriye, was trained in law at Waseda University and published on matters related to Japan and international relations both as a legal scholar and journalist.
 Akira went to the United States to study at Haverford College, where Wallace MacCaffrey interested him in the study of English history.
 He graduated in 1957, and accepted an invitation from the Harvard History Department's Committee on American Far Eastern Policy Studies.
 Iriye finished his Ph.D. in history in 1961.
 At Harvard, he studied with John K. Fairbank and Ernest R. May.
 He was awarded a Guggenheim Fellowship in 1974.

-Iriye began as an instructor and lecturer in history at Harvard; taught at the University of California at Santa Cruz, the University of Rochester, and the University of Chicago; and accepted an appointment as professor of history at Harvard University in 1989, where he became Charles Warren Professor of American History in 1991.
+He began as an instructor and lecturer in history at Harvard; taught at the University of California, Santa Cruz, the University of Rochester, and the University of Chicago; and accepted an appointment as professor of history at Harvard University in 1989, where he became Charles Warren Professor of American History in 1991.
 He was director of the Edwin O. Reischauer Institute of Japanese Studies from 1991 to 1995.

-Since retiring in 2005, he has taught at Waseda University, Ritsumeikan University, and the University of Illinois as a guest professor.
+After retiring in 2005, he taught at Waseda University, Ritsumeikan University, and the University of Illinois as a guest professor.

+Iriye died at a retirement home near Philadelphia, Pennsylvania, on January 27, 2026, at the age of 91.